thejamesgore/ga-projects/GA-Project-3/README.md

 ```

-Next we have our Geocode function `getCoordinates` which allows you to pass in a string of location, recieve a latitude and longditude, push the coordinates into an array variable `geocodedCountries` and set that to some state using `setCoordinates`.
-We have a use effect that calls this function when it's dependcy array `userCountries` changes, which we set in the previous block of code.
+Next we have our Geocode function `getCoordinates` which allows you to pass in a string of a location, recieve a latitude and longditude, push the coordinates into an array variable `geocodedCountries`, and set that to some state using `setCoordinates`.
+We have a `useEffect` that calls this function when its dependency array `userCountries` changes, which we set in the previous block of code.

 ```Javascript
   useEffect(() => {